dymodi/dymodi.github.io/index.md

 **Recent News**

+* Nov.
+2023: Presentation on NSF IoT/S&CC workshop at UW
 * Sep.
 2023: Paper accepted by VLDB 2024.
 * Aug.
 2023: Start Assistant Professor appointment at UT Dallas.
 * Jul.
 2023: Serve as program committee on the SIGCOMM'23 Posters and Demos.